Top 10 Biggest Reasons Why American Girl is in Decline

 In 1986, the dolls were priced at around $65.
 While not insignificant, this is $50 less than their current price.
 Although an effort to balance the pricing for the dolls has been made since the Mattel ownership, it doesn't completely address the issue.

-The price of dolls increased from $87 to $100 from the late 2000s to the early 2010s, and now they cost $115.
-It's a large amount (leading to criticism toward the brand).
+The price of dolls increased from $87 to $100 from the late 2000s to the early 2010s, and now they cost $125.
+It's a large amount, leading to criticism toward the brand.
 Although this price is better than if they had maintained their original quality, which would have resulted in $182 when adjusted for economic inflation, making them investments rather than everyday items.

-Unless you buy used dolls at thrift stores for little money and refurbish them (which are best done by specially trained nurses at American Girl locations), the cost remains high.
+Unless you buy used dolls at thrift stores for little money and refurbish them (best done by specially trained nurses at American Girl locations), the cost remains high.
 Furthermore, the cost to create your own dolls nowadays comes with a whopping $220 offer when adjusted for inflation.

 High-quality materials and strong demand, along with economic inflation, have significantly contributed to the high prices of these dolls and other products in general.
-In the meantime, inflation has adversely affected businesses, and American Girl is not alone in this challenge.
+Inflation has adversely affected businesses, and American Girl is not alone in this challenge.
 Some stores haven't survived, leading to the closure of numerous American Girl locations as they work to cut expenses in the midst of a decline in sales during periods of inflation.

 Many of the dolls share the same face molds, with only a few different styles available.
 Such lack of diversity is apparent.
 Moreover, they maintain their 18-inch sizes with minimal exceptions, such as the mini dolls, which are 6 1/2 inches tall.
 Introducing more diversity would come at a cost, but it would undoubtedly be an improvement for American Girl.